vprtwn/MusicKit/Carthage/Checkouts/Quick/Externals/Nimble/README.md

   Quick and Nimble, follow [the installation instructions in the Quick README](https://github.com/Quick/Quick#how-to-install-quick).

+Nimble can currently be installed in one of two ways: using CocoaPods, or with git submodules.
+The master branch of Nimble supports Swift 1.2.
+For Swift 1.1 support, use the `swift-1.1` branch.

+## Installing Nimble as a Submodule

-To use Nimble to test your iOS or OS X applications, follow these 4 easy
+To use Nimble as a submodule to test your iOS or OS X applications, follow these 4 easy steps:
-steps:

 1. Clone the Nimble repository
-2. Add Nimble.xcodeproj to your test target
+2. Add Nimble.xcodeproj to the Xcode workspace for your project
 3. Link Nimble.framework to your test target
 4. Start writing expectations!